-Do everything we can to keep drugs out of the festival:
+We do everything we can to keep drugs out of the festival through:

-For more information on what our security are briefed to do head to our Safety & Security page.
+For more information on what our security is briefed to do head to our Safety page.

 Provide education and support services to protect those planning on taking drugs

 - Amnesty Zones at entry gates - for people to legally dispose of drugs without judgement or repercussion